DmitryStrakhov/PowerSharp/README.md

 ![Create-Tests](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Create-Tests.png)

-The action generates a boiler-plate code for you and sets up required between-projects dependencies that it hasn't been done already.
+The action generates a boiler-plate code for you and sets up required between-projects dependencies if that hasn't been done already.

 Please note, however, that only NUnit framework is supported at the moment.